 Email Tracking reports page

-On the screenshot above, you can see the 84% average bounce rate.
-This is a poor index of email open rate.
+On the screenshot above, you can see the 33% average bounce rate.
+This is the great index of email open rate.
 Why?
-Because it means that the user has sent 100 emails and 84 of them weren't even opened.
+Because it means that the user has sent 100 emails and only 33 of them weren't even opened.
 Speaking in general, a bounce rate in the range of 26 to 40 percent is excellent, 41 to 55 percent is an average result, and 56 to 70 percent is higher than average, but may not be cause for alarm depending on the email content.
 Anything over 70 percent is disappointing, so that's when you have to take the bull by the horns and see why you have such poor email deliverability rates.
-Speaking of which, in Email Tracking, it's not necessary that your recipients didn't get the message due to the server issues.
+Speaking of which, in Email Tracking, it's not necessary that your recipients didn't get the message due to server issues.

 Now, let's take a look at what are the other issues recipients don't read your emails and how to fix them.